Walid-Ahmed/imageProcessing/README.md

 ## Video playback

-Note:press q to quit while the video is in playback, and press p to pause video and r to resume
+Video will be played with same fps as original Note:press q to quit while the video is in playback, and press p to pause video and r to resume

 cd video_play_back </br>